-On July 31st, 2019, a fire at the ExxonMobil facility in Baytown sent large plumes of black smoke into the sky.
+On July 31st, 2019, a fire at the ExxonMobil facility in Baytown, Texas sent large plumes of black smoke into the sky.
 The Baytown ExxonMobil Olefins plant fire injured 66 workers, released millions of gallons of firefighting wastewater into the Houston Ship Channel, and unleashed dozens of contaminants into the air around the plant, including butene, butadiene, and carbon monoxide.
 Two workers suffered second- and third-degree burns as a result of the fire.
 Of the dozens of people who were injured in the explosion and fire, Arnold & Itkin is representing multiple workers harmed in this tragic incident.

 Details About the ExxonMobil Baytown Fire Lawsuit

 During the ExxonMobil Baytown fire, one of our clients suffered severe injuries to his neck, back, head, and other parts of his body, for which he continues to receive extensive medical treatment.
 Leading up to this incident, ExxonMobil failed to provide workers with adequate equipment and training, among other examples of negligence.
 The Houston Chronicle reported on our impending lawsuit, in which we are hoping to get our client everything he needs to move forward with his life.

 "Filing this lawsuit will allow him and his family to use the civil courts to discover what happened to cause this catastrophic explosion and to hold Exxon accountable," said Attorney Kyle Findley to reporters.
 "All refinery accidents are preventable, and it's important for the workers and the community to find out what could have prevented this disaster."

 Texas Plant & Refinery Explosions Leave Citizens Concerned